CroboticSolutions/docker_files/sapiens/README.md

 Folder lite contains docker that builds environment only for the sapiens inference.

+Weights for the sapiens lite can be found [here](https://huggingface.co/facebook/sapiens/tree/main/sapiens_lite_host).

 ### Full

 Folder full contains Dockerfile that builds environment for the training (fine-tuning) env for sapiens.